Chris Columbus's unrealized projects

-The following is a list of unproduced Chris Columbus projects in roughly chronological order.
 During his long career, American film director Chris Columbus has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects, are officially scrapped or linger in "development hell."

 1980s

 Indiana Jones and the Monkey King

 In 1985, Columbus wrote a script for a third Indiana Jones film entitled Indiana Jones and the Monkey King.
 Columbus' script included Indy taking a trip with his assistant Betsy to a secret city protected by soldier gorillas and governed by the evil Monkey King.
 According to Columbus, the script was written so that the story didn't appear too similar to the previous film Indiana Jones and the Temple of Doom.
 However, at the end, Columbus' script was rejected and the film was finally released in 1989 under the title Indiana Jones and the Last Crusade and directed by Steven Spielberg.
 In 2017, Columbus' script was adapted into a five-part live reading/audio drama on the Alcohollywood podcast.